 How Do You Feel About Your Scars

-An Immersive Virtual Reality Meditation Experience Visualizing Scar Information by Using EEG Data
+An Immersive Virtual Reality Meditation Experience Visualizing Scar Information by Using Brainwave Data

 Designed and Developed by Wanyue (Luna) Wang